Uniform Set Systems with Uniform Witnesses: Introduction

 \textit{Notations.} For sets $A,B\subseteq [n]$, we denote their symmetric difference as $A\triangle B = (A\setminus B)\cup (B\setminus A)$.
 We always consider $s$ and $d$ as fixed and $n\to \infty$.
 We use $O_d(\cdot)$ and $\Omega_d(\cdot)$ to suppress leading constants depending on $d$.

 {\textbf{Acknowledgments.}} We thank the organizers of the SLMath workshop ``Algebraic and Analytic Methods in Combinatorics'' (March 2025) attended by the authors where this project was initiated.
 We would also like to thank Zixiang Xu for comments on an early draft of this note.
+Finally, we thank Zach Hunter for pointing out typos in the first draft posted on arXiv.